HarishTeens/PeopleHelpPeople/README.md

 - List, View and Donate Token to Crowdsource funds
 - view records of transaction under a crowdsource fund

-## To be implemented
+## To be implemented(Most Import)

-Currently there is no UI to Create a Petition or a crowdsource.
+- Currently there is no UI to Create a Petition or a crowdsource.
 After Manually deploying the contract from CLI. a payload with `enlist` has to be called using the Arweave CLI.
 Due to time constraint on hackathon deadline, couldnt really implement this part
+- The UI is very ugly.
+Despite using MUI somehow I managed to look this bad.
+Gotta work on that
+- The react codebase is a mess.
+A lot of incosistency fixes and refactoring needs to be done.

+P.S.
+Side effects of staying up all night to submit a decent hack